JoseB91/LigasEcApp/README.md

 ```
 Given an online/offline customer
-  And the cache is empty
  When the customer requests to see the leagues
- Then the app should display two hardcoded leagues
+ Then the app should display hardcoded leagues
   And save those leagues to cache
   And if saving fails, delete the cache

 Given an online/offline customer
   And there's a cached version of the leagues
  When the customer requests to see the leagues
- Then the app should display two hardcoded leagues
+ Then the app should display hardcoded leagues
   And don't save those leagues to cache
 ```